KamaZz/laratrust/docs/docs/5.0/configuration/seeder.md

 # Seeder

-Laratrust comes with a database seeder, this seeder helps you fill the permissions for each role depending on the module, and creates one user for each role.
+Laratrust comes with a database seeder, this seeder helps you fill the permissions for each group depending on the module, and creates one user for each group.

 ::: tip NOTE
 Laratrust now accepts multiple user models so the seeder is going to work with the first user model inside the user_models array.